anri89/Spotly/README.md

 ## Novel User Experience
-Instead of traditional review apps, this focuses on vibe based discovery, users explore a city through moods and personal stories rather than ratings
+Instead of traditional review apps, this focuses on vibe based discovery, users explore a city through moods and personal stories rather than ratings.
 It blends the feeling of a social network with the practicality of a map